 Bryce is a graduate of Northwestern University’s Theatre and Film programs.
 In addition to producing and writing a number of independent theater productions (including Off-Broadway’s “Triassic Parq”), she also co-founded the Brooklyn-based arts company UglyRhino.
 She has worked administratively at Chicago Shakespeare, The Second City, The Public Theater and Nederlander Worldwide Entertainment, as well as on a seriesof Off-Broadway productions.

-Michelle is the Coordinator for Artist Programs at Tribeca Film Institute (TFI).
-Before joining TFI, she worked at SnagFilms programming and marketing the company’s site and platforms as well as working to build Indiewire’s video presence.
-Michelle studied film and literature at Soka University of America and went on to pursue her M.A. in Cinema Studies at NYU.
-As a native of California, she dreams of foggy days on the beach with her dog, but loves her life in New York very much.
+Michelle brings her background in film studies to her role as Manager, Documentary & Scripted Programs where she participates in the programming and reviewing process for both documentary and scripted funding and workshops.
+Before joining TFI, Michelle worked at SnagFilms, programming and marketing the company’s site and platforms as well as working to build Indiewire’s video presence.
+Michelle studied film and literature at Soka University of America and went on to pursue her M.A. in Cinema Studies at New York University.

 Jill joined TFI in 2015 with nine years of experience in nonprofit development and communications.
 She manages TFI’s relationships with 20+ private foundations and government agencies and writes grants for TFI’s education, interactive, and artist programs.
 Prior to TFI, Jill spent four years at Historic Hudson Valley (HHV), a museum consortium founded by John D. Rockefeller, Jr. There she served as the head writer for all fundraising materials and helped to expand the organization’s digital and education programs, specifically related to the history of slavery in the colonial North.
 During her tenure at HHV, she helped to secure more than $1 million in competitive new funding from the National Endowment for the Humanities (one of seven grants awarded in the US), the Brooke Astor Fund for NYC Education in The New York Community Trust (one of 17 grants awarded), the New York State Council on the Arts, Wells Fargo Foundation, Green Mountain Energy Company, and others.
 Previously, she spent four years at Helen Keller International (HKI), where she wrote a high volume of grants and marketing materials for HKI’s eye health programs in the US, Africa, and Asia-Pacific.
 Prior to joining the nonprofit world, Jill spent her early years in New York as a journalist, first interning at SPIN and forging a creative career as a freelance writer and a traveling wine buyer for a boutique in Brooklyn.
 Jill earned her BA in Journalism from the University of Missouri-Columbia and completed graduate coursework in international human rights at NYU.
 When she’s not singing TFI’s high praises, Jill is bringing up the low end as a bassist for an Upstate trio.